-I have since taken the idea of the stepping stones and run with it (almost literally).
-I bought these interlocking play mat tiles from amazon recently.
-The colors and patterns that can be made with these take my original idea above and expand into almost unlimited ways to help with the walking... or hopping... or skipping... or jumping from "stepping stone" to "stepping stone".
-They also have practical applications, for example creating "run way" strips through the house, preventing falls by helping to regulate steps as people with Parkinson's move around, or as visual aids to recover from freezing episodes in doorways.
+I have taken the idea of using the stepping stones on the patio and ran with it.
+I sourced and bought some interlocking play mat tiles from amazon.
+The colors and patterns that can be made with these take my original idea above and expand into almost unlimited ways to help with regain walking ability and balance too.
+They also have pragmatic applications, for example creating "runway" strips through the house, preventing falls by helping to regulate steps as people with Parkinson's move around, or as visual aids to recover from freezing episodes in doorways.